 Their eCommerce website designs encompass these aforementioned influences quite accurately.
 It’s colorful and represents a vivid design.

 Bohemian Traders is a fashion brand from 2014 and is located on the Central Coast of New South Wales, Australia.

 They describe their clothes as “classic European cuts, for the modern bohemian”, by blending classic fashion styles with bohemian detailing, they’ve developed their brand in an interesting manner.

 Their website perfectly enables the brand’s mantra to channel through.
 The colors are warm, the pictures are slick and the various sections have been wonderfully distinguished.

 Dick Moby is an eyewear company, based in Amsterdam, Netherlands.
 They make sustainable eyewear and they “love this planet” – therefore, they use biodegradable and recycled materials for their products.

-Their Ecommerce website designs specialize on making products that don’t harm our planet’s ecosystem.
+Their eCommerce website designs specialize in making products that don’t harm our planet’s ecosystem.
 Their products aren’t just sustainable, but also very stylish.
 Whether it’s their sunglasses, or eyeglasses collection – they provide you with some great options.

 Their web design features interesting colors and patterns which really engage a visitor.

 Ryder is an Australian apparel brand for women by women.
 It is the brainchild of sisters Penny and Georgie Brown.
 Their brand’s ethos is inspired by nature.